Eagle Lake, Florida: History

-Eagle Lake began c.
-1880 as a settlement when John Bingham purchased 160 acres on a knoll between the areas now known as Eagle Lake, Crystal Lake, and Spirit Lake.
-He named the lake on which his original cabin was constructed Eagle Lake because of a nesting in a nearby pine tree.
-About the same time, in 1882, Louisa McLeod purchased 115 acres in the area to the east.
-As the land was sold, the city began to take shape and was laid out around 1887.
+In 1880, Eagle Lake was first settled when John Bingham purchased 160 acres on a knoll between the areas now known as Eagle Lake, Lake McLeod, and Spirit Lake.
+He named the lake and community "Eagle Lake", because he saw an eagle that was nesting in a nearby pine tree by the lake, from the viewpoint of the log cabin he built.
+When he sold his land in 1887, it was platted as a community that same year.

+On October 1921, the "Town of Eagle Lake" was officially incorporated as a municipality, and was later reincorporated as the City of Eagle Lake on November 1975.

 Earlier on, Eagle Lake was known for its local businesses.
 These included a brickyard, a turpentine mill, and two citrus packing houses that were both lost in the 1940s.
-During the mid 1950s and into the 1960s, the city was host to a wooden bathing house with dressing rooms, long wooden covered dock, dance hall, picnic facilities, and a diving platform at the Crystal Beach Pavilion on the southwest side of Eagle Lake.
+During the mid 1950s and into the 1960s, the city was host to a wooden bathing house with dressing rooms, a long, wooden covered dock, a dance hall, a picnic facilities, and a diving platform at the Crystal Beach Pavilion on the southwest side of Eagle Lake.
 During the 1980s, the city adopted the motto "Growing with People in Mind".
 It continues to be the tenet of the city today.